nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing all animals: `list`

-This command is convenient in cases where you need to quickly reference all the animals stored in `ZooKeep` or if you need to know how many animals are currently in your book.
+This command is convenient in cases where you need to quickly reference all the animals stored in your `ZooKeep` book or if you need to know how many animals are currently in your book.

 Format: `list`